Welcome to our forum. A Message To Our New and Prospective Members . Check out our Forum Rules. Lets keep this forum an enjoyable place to visit.

 Check us out at http://www.saranaclake.com!!

-@Fiddlestix, I do beleive that the density of the pigment/matrix is very high so it is a very very dense coloring agent.
+@fiddlestix, I do beleive that the density of the pigment/matrix is very high so it is a very very dense coloring agent.

 Mt.
-Fiddlercheers
+Fiddler

 Regulars